 These illustrations include metaphorical and anthropomorphic visual details which depict each plant's qualities: medicinal uses, healing properties and dangers, methods of intake and extraction processes, folklore, historical and modern use within medicine, and the varied etymology of each plant name e.g. the name Dandelion comes from the french words dent-de-lion which translates as Lions teeth alluding to the flower heads which are Lion's mane–like and the leaves which are teeth-like.

 My aim is to explore the relaying of information, instruction and warnings without the need for words.
 I've been gardening for a few years, and struggled to remember the medicinal uses of some plants, I wanted to create a visual method of memorising the elements.

 I’m still in the early stages of making this project into book.

-I am still in the early stages of this project, I intend for this project to become a printed book within the next year or so.
-If you are interested in finding out more details about the book production – please email Alice via the contact page, and ask to subscribe to the newsletters, which are sent out quarterly.
+If you are interested in finding out more details about the project – please email Alice via the contact page, and ask to subscribe to the newsletters, which are sent out quarterly.